Somniale Danielis

-The Somniale Danielis (Somnia Danielis), translated as The Dreams of Daniel was a widely-read dream manual in which dreams and their meanings are explained.
+The Somniale Danielis (Somnia Danielis), translated as The Dreams of Daniel, is a manual explaining the meanings of dreams.
 Originally written in Latin, the book was dedicated to the prophet Daniel from the Old Testament, but Daniel is not attributed as the author of the dream book.
 An explanation for the dedication is that Daniel was considered a father of dream sciences, and his prophetic visions served as inspiration for the arts of dream interpretation.
 One of the main sources for the contents of the book is the Oneirocritica of Artemidorus.

 The Somniale Danielis was very important during the Middle Ages for explaining dreams, specifically in the identification of meaning and transferable knowledge.
 Although the Church attempted various bans on divination, the interpretation of dreams through dream books was popular.
 The first manuscript, according to scholars, was likely written in the 5th century, and the text was repeatedly distributed and remained popular until the sixteenth century.
 The vernacular works of literary figures such as Dante and Boccaccio used the Somniale Danielis as inspiration to create relatable stories based on dream narratives for popular audiences.